SixArm/rust-101/topics/types/rc-type-for-single-thread-sharing.md

 }
 ```

-Here, an `Rc` is used to share ownership of a vector between multiple references.
-The `Rc::new()` function is used to create a new `Rc` that points to a vector of [1, 2, 3].
-The `clone()` method is used to create two new `Rc`s that point to the same vector, and the reference count is incremented.
-The `println!()` macro is used to print the values of each reference to the console.
+Here, an `Rc` shares ownership of a vector between multiple references.
+The `Rc::new()` function creates a new `Rc` that points to a vector of [1, 2, 3].
+The `clone()` method creates two new `Rc`s that point to the same vector, and the reference count is incremented.
+The `println!()` macro prints the values of each reference to the console.

 `Rc` is a useful tool for scenarios where shared ownership of a value is needed in a single-threaded environment.
 By using reference counting to manage the lifetime of the value, `Rc` ensures that the value is not dropped until all references to it have been dropped.